volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 export default Counter;
 ```

-Note that we need to explicitly pass a value we want to observe into the custom hook.
+Note that we need to explicitly pass a value we want to observe to the custom hook.

 ## usePrevious() With TypeScript

-Most of the React applications use TypeScript, so let's add some typings to our custom hook:
+Most React applications use TypeScript, so let's add some typings to our custom hook:

 ```typescript
 import { useRef, useEffect } from "react";